devshawn/lab3-setup/README.md

 From the `client` directory:

-* `ng test` runs the client tests
+* `ng test` runs the client unit (Karma) tests
   * This will pop up a Chrome window with the results of the tests.
-  * This will run "forever", updating both in your terminal and in the Chrome window that gets generated.
+  * This will run "forever", re-running the tests whenever you make a change.
+Both in your terminal and the Chrome window will display updated results whenever the tests are re-run.
 Typing CTRL-C in the terminal window will end the `ng test` process and close the generated Chrome window.
-  * You can add `ng test --watch=false` if you just want to run the tests once instead of going into the "run forever" mode.
+* You can add `ng test --no-watch` if you just want to run the tests once instead of going into the "run forever" mode.
 * `ng test --code-coverage` runs the client tests and generates a coverage report
-  * It generates a coverage report you can find in your client directory `client/coverage/client/index.html`.
+  * It generates a coverage report in your client directory: `client/coverage/client/index.html`.
   * Right click on `index.html` and select `Copy path` and paste it into your browser of choice.
 You can also drag and drop `index.html` onto the tab area of your browser and it will open it.
+* You can combine these with things like
+  `ng test --no-watch --code-coverage` to run the tests once and compute the test coverage stats.
 #### Linting the client

 We have included a tool called ESLint which helps analyze the code and catch various errors.
 You will most likely see it directly in VS Code as yellow and red underlines.
 You can also directly run the linter on the entire client by running `ng lint`.
 This will check the whole client project and tell you if there are any issues.